-This inference model is thus designed to take benefit from both the VAE methodology and the well-known efficiency of the ``simple'' LG-LDS model for tracking data dynamics.
-Note that the LG-LDS solution, which requires inverse matrix calculation, highly benefits from notable $\myx[t]$-to-$\mya[t]$ dimension reduction.
-Also, although this is not exactly discussed in those terms in \citep{fraccaro2017disentangled}, we may envision that one possible motivation for designing the KVAE model is that the joint learning of all parameters (see next subsection) may encourage the feature extractor to provide $\mya[t]$ features that are well-suited to a linear dynamical model, i.e., the non-linear relations between observations $\myx[t]$ and dynamics $\myz[t]$ are (at least largely) modeled via the VAE.
+This inference model is thus designed to benefit from both the VAE methodology and the well-known efficiency of the ``simple'' LG-LDS model for tracking data dynamics.
+The Kalman solution, which requires inverse matrix calculation, greatly benefits from the notable $\myx[t]$-to-$\mya[t]$ dimension reduction.
+In addition, although this was not exactly discussed in these terms by \citet{fraccaro2017disentangled}, one possible motivation for designing the KVAE model is that the joint learning of all parameters (see the next subsection) can encourage the feature extractor to provide $\mya[t]$ features that are well-suited to a linear dynamical model; that is, the nonlinear relations between observations $\myx[t]$ and dynamics $\myz[t]$ are (at least largely) captured by the VAE.